Last updated on April 13th, 2018

 Influence: The Psychology of Persuasion (by Robert B. Cialdini)

-Influence: The Psychology of Persuasion is a book on the art of persuasion, and it goes into the science of it with specific examples.
-Through evidence-based rigorous research, Dr. Robert B. Cialdini talks about what motivates people to change their behavior.
-You will be taught his six principles to become a skilled persuader (and how to guard yourself against the very same tactics).
+Influence: The Psychology of Persuasion goes into the art and science of persuasion, and gives specific examples.
+Through evidence-based rigorous research, Dr Robert B. Cialdini talks about what motivates people to change their behaviour.

 Narration length: 10 hours and 6 minutes.